-GOP doubles down on voter suppression
+GOP doubles down on voter suppression (UPDATE)

 When lots of people vote, Democrats win.
 Just ask President Joe Biden, with his nearly 8 million vote margin over Donald Trump.
 So naturally, Republicans are doing all they can to stop voters they fear will vote for Team Blue from taking part in the electoral process.

 Since the November election, Republican officials in 33 states have introduced 165 bills for the 2021 legislative session to make it harder to vote, especially for Democrats and people of color.
 In 2020, there were only 35 bills in 15 states that limited voter access, according to a new report from the Brennan Center for Justice.
 UPDATE: The latest information from the Brennan Center has a total of 253 voter suppression bills in 43 states.

 The proposed restrictions include: